BenCaiello/PalmettoBUG/docs/source/Glossary.rst

    Link: https://scanpy.readthedocs.io/en/stable/generated/scanpy.tl.leiden.html

+.. _masks:
 Masks
 ^^^^^

-   The output of *segmentation*.
+   The output of :ref:`segmentation`.
 These are derived from the images of the dataset, having the same X / Y dimensions, but only 1 ‘channel’ / layer.
 This layer contains integer values for the pixels – each unique cell having a unique value – and zeros for pixels that lie